If you are traveling to Nicaragua, you definitely can’t miss Ometepe.

 There are several places scattered around the island where you can rent a motorbike, and if you aren’t too confident with manual transmission, there even are scooters for rent.

 Alternatively, check out this site for easy rental.

 Expect to pay around $20 for a day.
 You will have to return the motorbike with the same amount of gasoline it had when you picked it up.
 Make sure to bring your driving license.

 This is one of the places I enjoyed the most in Ometepe.
 The waterfall is 64 meters high and there is a nice swimming hole right below it, where you can cool off after your hike to get there.

-PRACTICAL INFORMATION: San Ramon waterfall is on the southern slopes of Volcán Maderas, at roughly 5 km from the village of San Ramon.
+San Ramon waterfall is on the southern slopes of Volcán Maderas, roughly 5 km (3.1 miles) from the village of San Ramon.
 If you are on motorbike, follow the signs to San Ramon and once there those for the waterfall.
-You will get to a parking lot from where a 1 km trail leading to the waterfall starts.
+You will get to a parking lot from where a 1 km (0.6 miles) trail leading to the waterfall starts.
 There is a $3 USD entry fee per person, which you can pay at the parking lot.